shuantsu-zz/cxll/README.md

 ## Issues:

 It may take a good while to load, please be patient.
+[Now it has a loader :)]

 Close button on menu can be glitchy.